mcueto/djangorestframework-auth0/docs/migrations.md

 Migrations
 ---

+## Migrate from 0.5.3 to 0.8.0

+**If you're using the version 0.5.3 -or older- from this package, you'll need to update your Auth0 settings to match the one in README.md**
+- CLIENT settings must be renamed if needed
+- MANAGEMENT_API settings must be added
+- rest-framework-jwt must be uninstalled as it's no longer a requirement for this package.

 ## Migrate from 0.2.1 to > 0.4.5

 **If you're using the version 0.2.1 -or older- from this package, you'll need to update your Auth0 settings**